swiftlang/swift/docs/OptimizationTips.rst

     // The call to ``withExtendedLifetime(Head)`` makes sure that the lifetime of
     // Head is guaranteed to extend over the region of code that uses Unmanaged
-    // refererences.
+    // references.
 Because there exists a reference to Head for the duration
     // of the scope and we don't modify the list of ``Node``s there also exist a
     // reference through the chain of ``Head.next``, ``Head.next.next``, ...
     // instances.